Zipora Cochavi-Rainey: Relationship with Naomi Frankel

 During her army service, Cochavi-Rainey befriended Israeli author Naomi Frankel, a relationship that lasted until Frankel’s death in 2009.
 During those years, she wrote books and articles on the linguistic and linguistic-stylistic features in Naomi Frankel’s two Novels, Barkai and Preda (Farewell).
 She also worked on Frankel’s biography, as related to her by the author and based upon well documented references.
 In addition, Cochavi-Rainey wrote two screen scripts based upon Frankel’s novels, Barkai and Preda (Farewell), the former adapted for the stage and performed in Salamanca (Teatro Liceo) and Toledo (Teatro de Rojas), Spain.

 Personal life

 In 1982, Cochavi-Rainey married her university professor, Anson Rainey, a former minister and convert to Judaism.
-Prof. Rainey enjoyed worldwide recognition as a theologian, archeologist and foremost scholar of ancient Middle Eastern cultures.
 Their son, Yohanan (Yoni), named after the archeologist Yohanan Aharoni, is a mathematician and expert on the Arab-Israeli conflict.
 She and her husband built their home in Sha’arei Tikva, Samaria, in part, in order to house their private library of over five thousand books.